 Please share a brief overview of what you do as a CIRT Manager.

-As the CERT Manager, my job is to assist SLTT government agencies with their cyber incident response and computer forensic needs.
-I currently manage a team of seven CERT Analysts, all with very talented backgrounds and skillsets.
+As the CIRT Manager, my job is to assist SLTT government agencies with their cyber incident response and computer forensic needs.
+I currently manage a team of seven CIRT Analysts, all with very talented backgrounds and skillsets.
 As a manager, my job is to ensure that each incident is handled with due diligence and most of all that the entity is able to return to normal business functions as soon as possible.
 While we are a small team, we do occasionally get to go on-site for incident response and forensics.
 I also get to travel across the country to help spread awareness and educate others on proper incident response techniques.

 How long have you worked at CIS/MS-ISAC?